grumbletumbles/grumbletumbles/README.md

 <h3>Hi there, I'm Dima, a passionate developer from Russia.
-I'm interested in all sorts of computer technologies, mainly web development.</h3>
+I'm interested in all sorts of computer technologies.</h3>

 * Studying Software Engineering at ITMO university, Russia
 * You can reach me via [Telegram](https://t.me/grumbletumbles)